gnosischain/specs/shutter/low-level.md

 Registered validators subscribe to `DecryptionKeys` messages from keypers on the topic `tbd` and validate them as described under [Decryption Keys Processing](#decryption-keys-processing).

-If a registered validator is selected as the block proposer for slot `s`, they hold off on producing a block until they receive a valid `DecryptionKeys` message `keys_message` where `keys_message.slot == s`.
-If no such message is received up until the end of `s`, the proposer proposes no block.
+If a registered validator is selected as the block proposer for slot `slot`, they hold off on producing a block until they receive a valid `DecryptionKeys` message `keys_message` where `keys_message.slot == slot`.
+If no such message is received up until the end of `slot`, the proposer proposes no block.

-Once `keys_message` is received, the validator fetches those `TransactionSubmitted` events `e` from the sequencer contract that, for any `k` in `keys_message.keys`, fulfill.
+Once `keys_message` is received, the validator fetches those `TransactionSubmitted` events `tx_submitted_event` from the sequencer contract that, for any `key` in `keys_message.keys`, fulfill.

 - `e.args.eon == keys_message.eon` and
-- `compute_identity(e.args.identityPrefix, keys_message.sender) == k.identity`.
+- `compute_identity(e.args.identityPrefix, keys_message.sender) == key.identity`.

 The events are fetched in the order the events were emitted.
-For each `e` with corresponding `k`, the validator first computes `encrypted_transaction = decode_encrypted_message(e.args.encryptedTransaction)` and then `decrypted_transaction = decrypt(encrypted_transaction, k.key)`.
-If any of the functions fails, they skip `e`.
+For each `tx_submitted_event` with corresponding `key`, the validator first computes `encrypted_transaction = decode_encrypted_message(e.args.encryptedTransaction)` and then `decrypted_transaction = decrypt(encrypted_transaction, key.key)`.
+If any of the functions fails, they skip `tx_submitted_event`.
 The decrypted transactions are appended to a list `decrypted_transactions` in the same order the events are fetched.

-With the set of decrypted transactions `decrypted_transactions`, the validator constructs a block `b` with transactions `txs`. `txs[0]` makes the contract at `SEQUENCER_ADDRESS` to emit the event `DecryptionProgressSubmitted` exactly once with argument `message = keys_message`.
+With the set of decrypted transactions `decrypted_transactions`, the validator constructs a block `block` with transactions `txs`. `txs[0]` makes the contract at `SEQUENCER_ADDRESS` to emit the event `DecryptionProgressSubmitted` exactly once with argument `message = keys_message`.

 Transactions `txs[j]` for `j >= 1` are a subset of `decrypted_transactions`.
 The transactions are in the correct order, i.e., taking any two decrypted transactions `txs[i1]` and `txs[i2]` with `i2 > i1`, the corresponding indices in `decrypted_transactions` `j1` and `j2` fulfill `j2 > j1`.
 Furthermore, for any decrypted transaction that is missing in the block one or both of the following conditions holds:

 - Inserting it in accordance with the ordering property and removing all following transactions would make the block invalid.
-- Its gas limit is different from the gas limit specified by the corresponding `TransactionSubmitted` event `e` in the argument `e.args.gasLimit`.
+- Its gas limit is different from the gas limit specified by the corresponding `TransactionSubmitted` event `tx_submitted_event` in the argument `e.args.gasLimit`.

 ### Encrypting RPC Server

-> :construction: :construction: :construction:
->
-> Todo
->
-> :construction: :construction: :construction:

-### Decryption Key Relay

-> :construction: :construction: :construction:
->
-> Todo
->
-> :construction: :construction: :construction:
+The Encrypting RPC Server is an HTTP server that exposes a modified version of the Ethereum JSON RPC protocol as defined [here](https://ethereum.github.io/execution-apis/api-documentation/).
+It implements all methods from the `eth` namespace as specified, except for `eth_sendRawTransaction`.
+It may optionally implement any other method.

+The server is configurable with the following values:

+- an ECDSA private key `private_key` corresponding to address `address`
+- a non-negative integer `keyper_set_change_lookahead`

+#### eth_sendRawTransaction

+The server exposes a method `eth_sendRawTransaction` that behaves differently to the standard.
+It takes a hex encoded, `0x` prefixed string `txHex` as its sole parameter.
+If not exactly one parameter is provided, the server responds with an error with code `-32602`.
+If `txHex` is not the hex encoding of a byte string `txBytes` or `txBytes` is not the RLP encoding of a valid transaction `tx`, it returns an error with code `-32602`.

+If the sender of `tx` has insufficient funds to pay the transaction fee or if the sender's nonce does not match the account nonce, the server responds with an error with code `-32000`.

+Upon receiving the request, the server seeks the eon key `eon_key = getEonKey(eon)` with `eon = keyperSetManager.getKeyperSetIndexBySlot(slot + keyper_set_change_lookahead)` where `slot` is the current slot number.
+It also generates two random 32 byte strings `sigma` and `identity_prefix` using a cryptographically secure random number generator.
+Based on these values, it computes `encrypted_transaction = encrypt(b, identity, eon_key, sigma)` with `identity = compute_identity(identity_prefix, address)`.

+Finally, the server creates a transaction `submit_tx` which calls `ISequencer(SEQUENCER_ADDRESS).submitEncryptedTransaction(eon, identity_prefix, address, encryptedTransaction, tx.gasLimit)`, sets gas limit and nonce as needed and chooses gas price parameters appropriate to the current network conditions.
+If the account identified by `address` has insufficient funds, it returns an error with code`-32603`.
+Otherwise, it signs `submit_tx` with `private_key`, broadcasts it to the network, and returns the hex encoded hash of `tx` to the user.

+The server may rate limit calls to `eth_sendRawTransaction` based on the sender of `tx` as well as the originating IP address, in which case it responds with an error with code `-32005`.

 ## Smart Contracts